Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Related work

-The \emph{squid decomposition technique} is devised to analyse the complexity for answering \textsf{BCQ}s over weakly guarded Datalog$^\pm$ \cite{CGF13}.
+The \emph{squid decomposition technique} analyses the complexity for answering \textsf{BCQ}s over weakly guarded Datalog$^\pm$ \cite{CGF13}.
 In squid decompositions, a \textsf{BCQ} is regarded as a squid-like graph in which branches are `tentacles' and variable cycles are `heads'.
-Squid decomposition finds ground atoms that are complementary in the squid head, and then use ground unit resolution to eliminate the heads.
+Squid decomposition finds ground atoms that are complementary in the squid head, and then uses ground unit resolution to eliminate the heads.
 In contrast, our approach uses the separation rules to first cut `tentacles' and then uses the \textbf{T-Res} rule to resolve cycles in `heads'.
 Our approach produces compact saturations of \textsf{BCQ}s and the guarded quantification formulas, thus avoiding the significant overhead of grounding.